qy-feng/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Qianyu Feng is a Ph.D. student of artificial intelligence at the UTS [ReLER](http://reler.net/) Lab.
 Her research interests include cross-domain representation learning and linguistic-vision applications.
+She is fluent in multiple languages, including Chinese, English and French.